GilbertArdila/GilbertArdila/README.md

-**Hi every body, I am Gilbert Ardila**
+**Hi there, my name is Gilbert Ardila**

-I am a fullstack developer and I enjoy what I do!!
+I am a Javascript fullstack developer and I lo e what I do!!

-I live in Bogotá-Colombia, I have worked in personal projects as a Knowledge selft growing and I invite you to glance at my GitHub account
+I live in Bogotá-Colombia, I have been working  in many personal proyects for professional growth and I invite you to glance at my GitHub account

-I have knowledge in Html/Css/JavaScript/Tailwind CSS/React in front-end, and also in Nodejs/Express/SQL in back-end , but I am learning new things as well.
+I have knowledge in Html/Css/JavaScript/Tailwind CSS/React/NextJs in front-end, and also in Nodejs/Express/Java/Springboot/SQL in back-end , but I am learning new things as well.

 #**Some of My projects:**